admiralorbiter/stupid_simple_video_editor/README.md

 # Illcutyou

-A stupid simplevideo clipping tool built with Flask, HTMX, and FFmpeg.
+A stupid simple video clipping tool built with Flask, HTMX, and FFmpeg.

 ## Current Features